Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Changelog

-**DesnoGuns Mod r008**
+**DesnoGuns Mod r009**
 {% highlight text %}
-- NEW: support for Minecraft PE 0.12.x
+- NEW: support for Minecraft PE 0.13.x (make sure to use the latest beta of BlockLauncher, you can get it from here http://zhuowei.github.com/MCPELauncher/MCPELauncherApp-release-beta.apk )
-{% endhighlight %}

-**DesnoGuns Mod r007**
-{% highlight text %}
-- NEW: Crossbow
-- NEW: Crossbow Explosive
-- NEW: Smoke Grenade
-- NEW: Riot Shield
-- NEW: MSR (pro item)
-- UPDATE: many IDs changed!
-(IDs changed: all the ammunitions and these items: Molotov, Fragment Grenade, Grenade, Medical Kit, Parachute, Knife, DesnoGuns Info, .44Magnum)
-- FIX: fixed Settings section not working on Android 4.0
-- FIX: fixed a crash with grenades when leaving the game
-- FIX: fixed volume options not applied to reload sounds and miniguns
+- UPDATE: add blindness effect for the smoke grenade
+- UPDATE: add immersive mode support
+- FIX: some IDs have been changed to fix a bug of the Creative inventory, IDs changed: AK47, AK74, AT4, AUG, Bizon
 {% endhighlight %}

 <br>